matancarmeli7/cloudlet/app_argo/README.md

 4. Check that the repo is connected to the Argo

-If all this is correct he shows that the test passed successfully If something in the way falls he presents the error relevant to what he failed at
+if all this is correct he shows that the test passed successfully if something in the way falls he presents the error relevant to what he failed at